Find the Perfect Garden Spot in 6 Easy Steps

 Look for something that had soil matter along with the nutrients.
 This is especially important as you work on building your garden soil.

-#5 ANIMALS:
+#5 Animals:

-#6 FENCING:
+#6 Fencing:

-If you have a large garden area, then you might need to a more economical form of fencing.
+If you have a large garden area, then you might need a more economical form of fencing.
 We have used hog panels and horse panels to keep out large livestock.

-If you have a deer population, you might need a 6-foot fence which can be achieved with post and wire.
+If you have a deer population, you might need a 6-foot fence, which can be achieved with post and wire.

 We have also had great success with livestock panel that we have used as horse corrals.
 These are movable panels that can be taken down and moved if need be.